 In August of 2018 John hosted his 2nd JPGU camp at the Glen Cove Mansion on Long Island, NY.
 Guest instructors included Al Di Meola, Tony MacAlpine, Guthrie Govan, Rusty Cooley, Andy James, Tosin Abasi, Jason Richardson and Jon Finn along with Mike Mangini and Dave LaRue.

-Outside of music, John’s passions include bodybuilding, bearding, bbq, politics and all things Disney.
-He currently resides on Long Island, New York with his wife Rena and three children.
+Outside of music, John’s passions include bodybuilding, bearding, bbq, and all things Disney.
+He currently resides on Long Island, New York with his family.